KBXX: As KBXX

 On April 2, 1991, after a period of stunting, the station flipped to "The Box" with a new rhythmic contemporary format (alternatively referred to as "contemporary crossover" in the early years).
 The new KBXX callsign was implemented on April 22, 1991.
-It fiercely competed with longtime heritage urban station KMJQ until Clear Channel Communications bought KBXX in late 1994, then paired it with KMJQ the year after.
+It fiercely competed with longtime heritage urban station KMJQ until Clear Channel Communications bought KBXX in late 1994, then paired it with KMJQ the year after, also in that year, KMJQ flipped to urban adult contemporary.

 Despite being rhythmic, KBXX's music selection moved more toward a mainstream urban direction, focusing on hip hop and R&B music.
 Clear Channel spun off KBXX and KMJQ to Radio One in 2000.

 The morning show had been hosted by Madd Hatta since March 2001.
 He had been on KBXX since 1995, starting off in afternoons, before switching to morning drive time.
 In December 2019, Madd Hatta left the station; the following month, he was replaced with "Good Morning H-Town", hosted initially by Jerrel 'Hardbody Kiotti' Brown and Keisha Nicole; Kiotti would be replaced by former Madd Hatta Show co-host James 'J Mac' Garrett.